stratapp-ai/stratapp-ai.github.io/referrers-partners.md

 ### **Interpretation**

-The words of which the initial letter is capitalized have meanings defined under the following conditions.
+The words of which the initial letter is capitalized have a defined meaning.
 The following definitions shall have the same meaning regardless of whether they appear in singular or in plural.

 ### **Definitions**